 Much like porcelain veneers, bonding can help address esthetic concerns related to the shape, size, or stains on your teeth.
 It is a less expensive cosmetic alternative to veneers.
 It can even address minor alignment issues, such as spaces between teeth.
 However, unlike veneers, bonding does not require any prosthetics be crafted for you.
 That’s because bonding relies on the dentist’s own artistic ability and craftsmanship to help mold composite resin onto your teeth in a way that hides any flaws.

 In addition to its highly lifelike appearance and minimal effect on your tooth structure, tooth bonding is also versatile enough to conform to any part of your tooth structure.
 It can be an optimal way to fix a discolored tooth, chipped tooth, fill a cavity, excessive spaces between front teeth, and much more.
 Tooth bonding has replaced amalgam fillings as the main filling material.

 Of course, bonding isn’t an ideal solution for everyone.
 The material used is more prone to staining than porcelain.
 Smokers or heavy coffee drinkers might prefer the longevity of porcelain veneers.

 Is bonding effective for multiple teeth?

 While tooth bonding is highly effective for improving one or two teeth, conditions that affect multiple teeth may require a more comprehensive solution.
-For instance, custom-designed porcelain veneers can be used to improve several different teeth at once, offering a cosmetic solution that’s almost as minimally invasive as tooth bonding.
+For instance, custom designed porcelain veneers can be used to improve several different teeth at once, offering to fix your smile in a minimally invasive way like tooth bonding.

 Ways We Can Correct Your Concerns